The Punishment of Luxury (album): Reception

-The Punishment of Luxury appeared in lists of the best and most underrated albums of 2017.
+Journalists featured The Punishment of Luxury in lists of the best albums of 2017, while the Hampshire Chronicle and Salon considered it to be one of the year's most underrated records.
 God Is in the TV's Tim Russell later named it one of the 20 greatest albums of the 2010s; in a poll of 3,200 Modern Synthpop readers, it was voted the eighth-best synth-pop album of the decade.
-John Earls of Classic Pop wrote that "you won't get a better late-period synth-pop classic album" than The Punishment of Luxury.
-Sirius XM DJ Richard Blade said, "I was stunned when I listened.
+Critic John Earls argued that "you won't get a better late-period synth-pop classic album" than The Punishment of Luxury.
+Veteran DJ Richard Blade said, "I was stunned when I listened.
 The problem was not finding something to play but deciding which track to put on first.
 It was that good."
+The Athens Voice declared OMD, on the strength of The Punishment of Luxury, to be "one of the few names of their generation who can still create music that inspires".

 Musician Craig "Space March" Simmons named The Punishment of Luxury the best synth-pop album of 2017.
 In 2020, singer Boy George streamed a cover version of "The View from Here" via his Instagram channel, adding that he wished he had written the song.
+Among the OMD fanbase, The Punishment of Luxury has come to be regarded as one of the band's great records.